pschaus/book_lepl1402/source/part1.rst

     System.out.println("Simple damage is " + weapon.getSimpleDamage());

-Just by looking at this line, you might expect that :code:`weapon.getSimpleDamage()` calls the "getSimpleDamage" method of the "Weapon" class because the variable "weapon" has been declared as :code:`Weapon weapon`.
-However, if you check the output of the program, you will see that the method "getSimpleDamage" of the class "MightySword" is called.
+Just by looking at this line and the line :code:`Weapon weapon` at the beginning of the :code:`main` method, you might expect that :code:`weapon.getSimpleDamage()` calls the :code:`getSimpleDamage` method of the :code:`Weapon` class.
+However, if you check the output of the program, you will see that the method :code:`getSimpleDamage` of the class :code:`MightySword` is called.
 Why?
-Because we have put an object of the class "MightySword" into the variable "weapon".
+Because :code:`weapon` contains a reference to a :code:`MightySword` object.
 The rule is:

-**Rule 3: Let x be a variable declared as "X x" (where X is a class) and let's assign an object of class Y (where Y is a subclass of X) to x.
+**Rule 3: Let x be a variable of type X (where X is a class) and let's assign an object of class Y (where Y is a subclass of X) to x.
 When you call a method on x and the method is defined in X and in Y, the JVM will execute the method defined in Y.**

-For objects of the class "MightySword", calling "getSimpleDamage" will always execute the method as defined in "MightySword".
-We say that the method "getSimpleDamage" in "MightySword" *overrides* the method definition in the class "Weapon".
+For instances of the class :code:`MightySword`, calling :code:`getSimpleDamage:code:` will always execute the method defined in that class.
+We say that the method :code:`getSimpleDamage` in :code:`MightySword`  *overrides* the method definition in the class "Weapon".

-With the above three rules, can you now guess what happens in the next line?
+With the above three rules, can you guess what happens in the next line?

 .. code-block:: java

     System.out.println("Double damage is " + weapon.getDoubleDamage());

-According to rule 2, the class "MightySword" inherits the method "getDoubleDamage" of the class "Weapon".
-So, let's check how that method was defined in the class "Weapon":
+According to rule 2, the class :code:`MightySword` inherits the method :code:`getDoubleDamage` of the class :code:`Weapon`.
+So, let's check how that method was defined in the class :code:`Weapon`:

 .. code-block:: java